SteinarVrenne/school_imt3501/Task 1/source/pages/03c_Sys_Architecture.rst

 After authentication, the user communicates to different EHR services depending on what he or she is authorized to.
-These services communicates with databases that stores corresponding information assets mentioned earlier in this report.
+These services communicates with databases that stores corresponding user data information mentioned earlier in this report.